Please sign in to download the files. A new tab will open where you can login/register.

 Figure 1.
 Schematic representation of the full PROTAC Degrader

-The design of PROTACs is not so trivial and straightforward, since even slight alterations in any moiety can affect binding to the POI or E3 ligase or the formation of the ternary complex.
+The design of PROTACs can turn out to be far from trivial and straightforward since even slight alterations in any moiety can affect binding to the POI or E3 ligase or the formation of the ternary complex.

-However, their molecular weight (usually 800 Da or more) poses a challenge for structural optimization [4].
-In addition, the associated degradable space is limited to proteins that can efficiently be liganded with small molecules as PROTACs are required to bind both the target protein and the E3 ligase individually.
+Moreover, their molecular weight (usually 800 Da or more) poses a challenge for structural optimization [4].
+In addition, the associated degradable space is limited to proteins that can efficiently be liganded with small molecules, as PROTACs are required to bind both the target protein and the E3 ligase individually.

-Life Chemicals offers PROTAC Building Blocks Library composed of compounds highly similar to those known to target E3 ligases, as well as of linker-like compounds (PEGs, Alkyl-Chain, and Alkyl/ether).
-The Library (over 1,700 compounds) has been designed based on the structure and activity data for known PROTACs and E3 ligase binders (2D fingerprints similarity search, Tanimoto index ≥ 0.85) and general structural properties of known PROTAC crosslinkers (Fig. 2).
+This Screening Library has been designed based on the structure and activity data for the known PROTACs and E3 ligase binders (a 2D fingerprints similarity search, Tanimoto index ≥ 0.85) and general structural properties of the known PROTAC crosslinkers (Fig. 2).
+In total, over 1,600 structurally diverse compounds were selected from the Life Chemicals HTS Compound Collection.

-The second active PROTAC moiety, functional against a specific drug target of interest, can be found in the Life Chemicals Collection of Targeted and Focused Libraries.
+The second active PROTAC moiety, functional against a particular drug target of interest, can be found in the Life Chemicals Collection of Targeted and Focused Libraries.

 Compound examples from the Life Chemicals Protein Degradation library.